Overcoming Obstacles to Making Disciples in Our Networks:

 Many Christians feel this same tension.
 We want our friends, relatives, coworkers, and neighbors to know Christ.
 We want our lives to bear fruit.
 Yet even committed believers struggle to practice disciple-making holistically, cyclically, and systemically across their networks.

-If Jesus has given us a simple, relational, reproducible pattern, why do we find it so difficult to live it out?
+If Jesus has given us a simple and direct challenge to make disciples, why do we find it so difficult to live it out?

 This document identifies the key barriers that keep ordinary believers from making disciples—and the concrete solutions that help us recover the apostolic way.